mashalumairniazi/CamperCafe/README.md

-# Project 2: Cafe Menu - Responsive Web Design (FreeCodeCamp)
+# Project 2: Cafe Menu - Responsive Web Design (FCC)
 ##### This repository contains the completed code for Project 2 in the FreeCodeCamp "Responsive Web Design" course.

 This project focuses on building a responsive menu for a fictional cafe using basic HTML and external CSS.